By Marina Kuranda, Product Specialist

 What the solutions of the 3 companies among other have in common, is that their solutions are not available as an online software tool for other organizations to use for publishing learning campaigns.

 This was where we started to wonder.
 Wouldn't it make sense for other companies to do the same?
 We were certain of that.
 And we chose to do something about it.
 We recently finished developing the first version of an online software system, where companies can do the same.
 It is called uQualio and can be found on app.uQualio.com.
-It is provided as a social platform for individuals and companies, and interacts from a user perspective seamlessly with other social networks.
+It is provided as a social platform for individuals and companies and interacts from a user perspective seamlessly with other social networks.
 All material and tests are offered completely for free for the individual users.
 The users can learn, take tests, engage in competitions, save and share their badges.

 To make sure that the decision is very easy to make, we are offering a subscription model.
-Companies are only paying for the amount of active campaigns they need and at a very low price.
-We suggest that companies create several academies and that each campaign is developed and published with the target group in mind e.g. Sales, Customer Care, Services, Product Managers, Accounting, IT Administrators, etc. That will provide the most value to each user.
+Companies are only paying for the number of active campaigns they need and at a very low price.
+We suggest that companies create several sites and that each campaign is developed and published with the target group in mind e.g. Sales, Customer Care, Services, Product Managers, Accounting, IT Administrators, etc. That will provide the most value to each user.

 Why not just use YouTube?

-We of course did some research and found that many already on YouTube had published training videos, advanced product demos, webinars, video tutorials, and so forth.
+We, of course, did some research and found that many had already published on YouTube training videos, advanced product demos, webinars, video tutorials, and so forth.
 That was good news for us.
 Confirming the companies' understanding of the value of providing free online learning.
-Unfortunately for the companies YouTube is not the best place for doing so.
+Unfortunately for the companies, YouTube is not the best place for doing so.

 The material is drowning

-Firstly, the most of the material is “drowning” in the success of YouTube, and it can be difficult for users to find, and is hardly being watched compared to the potential.
+Firstly, the most of the material is “drowning” in the success of YouTube, and it can be difficult for users to find and is hardly being watched compared to the potential.
 E.g. some business software vendors have millions of users and only a few thousand views.

 Not a learning system

 Secondly, YouTube has a great technology to show videos.
 But YouTube is not a learning system.
 Simply watching videos doesn’t motivate the watchers to learn something and to promote the company offering it.
 Learning demands interaction, and learners want to be rewarded, appreciated and praised for their effort.
-And to show that they are qualified.
+And to show that they are qualified afterward.
 This is what uQualio can help the companies and individuals to do.